Heritage Tree Details

 Sequoiadendron giganteum

 On March 22, 1862, the day of his son Emil’s birth, Peter Britt planted this Giant Sequoia by his home.
 Britt was a pioneer photographer, skilled horticulturist, and leader in Southern Oregon’s lucrative fruit industry.
-From its vantage point, this majestic tree has witnessed the unfolding of Jacksonville’s rich history — the gold rush …
+From its vantage point, this majestic tree has witnessed the unfolding of Jacksonville’s rich history — the gold rush prosperity of the mid 1800s, the decline at the turn of the century and the …

 Read More